ucb-bar/chipyard/docs/Customization/index.rst

 - Connect widgets which act as TileLink masters

-- Adding custom blackboxed verilog to a Chipyard design
+- Adding custom blackboxed Verilog to a Chipyard design

 We also provide information on: